Suped

 What to test before blaming Gmail

-I would test the actual received message, not the template in the sending platform.
-Header folding, link rewriting, tracking domains, and final rendered headers can change between template design and inbox delivery.
-Send a real message to a Gmail account, inspect the raw source, then compare the URL in the header with the URL that receives traffic in your server logs.
+Test the actual received message, not the template in the sending platform.
+Header folding, link rewriting, tracking domains, and final signatures can change between template design and inbox delivery.
+Send a real message to a Gmail account, inspect the raw source, then compare the header URL with the URL that receives traffic in the server logs.

 Email tester